Let’s start with some basics. First Blood was your first novel, right?

 And the fourth Rambo film?

 Yes, very daring.
 I just wish that the rest of the fourth film was like that.
 Many elements could have been better.
-The villains are superficial, and a lot could have been done with the connection between drug lords and the military in what the film calls Burma, dramatizing how money earned from the heroin trade motivates the regime’s ruthlessness.
+The villains are superficial, and a lot could have been done with the connection between drug lords and the military in what the film calls Burma (it’s actual name is Myanmar), dramatizing how money earned from the heroin trade motivates the regime’s ruthlessness.
 Instead, they’re merely depicted as psychopaths.
 In a baffling moment, heroin somehow gets equated with meth, which is something entirely different and has nothing to do with the poppies grown in that area of the world.
 Otherwise, there are a lot of nice moments, especially after the final gun battle when Rambo is back in the United States, walking along a road, wearing the same clothes that he wore at the start of First Blood.
 If you think about it, the character in the first film, a victim, is different from the jingoistic character in the second and third film and is different again in the fourth film, where he is close to the character in my novel.
+A lot of Rambos.

 In a way, there’s a fifth film.

 Yes, a small British film called Son of Rambow.
 The misspelling is deliberate.
 It’s set in England in the 1980s.
 Two kids from unhappy homes decide to distract themselves by making their version of a Rambo film.
 They dress up as Rambo and Colonel Trautman.
 It’s a tender, charming story that features scenes from some of the other movies.

 You mentioned writing novelizations for Rambo (First Blood Part II) and Rambo III.
 Some people might not be familiar with the word.